-- Promote the safety of Australian grain in general to show compliance with changing customer requirements and regulations while showing a minimal requirement for the use of chemicals; - Incorporate measures outlined in the On-Farm Stewardship Guide; - Incorporate the principles of Integrated Pest Management; - Incorporate rotating the use of chemicals and judiciously using chemicals to manage resistance, to assist in ensuring chemicals are available in the long term; - Include compliance with Food Standards Australia New Zealand (FSANZ) "National Code of Practice for Chemicals of Security Concern"14; - Include a range of sampling and testing to determine the chemical residue status of grain;

-14 National Code of Practice for Chemicals of Security Concern - http://www.chemicalsecurity.gov.au/Pages/default.aspx

-- As a back-up to industry sampling and testing programs, include participation in the NRS program, including any industry agreed practices in relation to that program; - Apply across the Australian grain supply chain from on-farm production to export in bulk vessels, containers or bags and trade to the domestic market; - Ensure that industry does not knowingly trade in grain that contains residues in excess of market requirements; and - Are updated based on a range of factors such as changes in regulations, variable agronomic practices and environmental conditions or the pest status of stored grain.
+- Promote the safety of Australian grain in general to show compliance with changing customer requirements and regulations. - Highlight that industry only uses chemicals as required; - Incorporate measures outlined in the On-Farm Stewardship Guide; - Incorporate the principles of Integrated Pest Management; - Incorporate rotating the use of chemicals and judiciously using chemicals to manage insect, weed or pest resistance, to assist in ensuring chemicals are available in the long term; - Include compliance with FSANZ "National Code of Practice for Chemicals of Security Concern"; - Include a range of sampling and testing procedures to determine the chemical residue status of grain; - Include compliance with any regulatory or customer Quality Assurance systems; - As a back-up to industry sampling and testing programs, include participation in the NRS program, including any industry agreed practices in relation to that program; - Apply across the Australian grain supply chain from on-farm production to export in bulk vessels, containers or bags and trade to the domestic market; - Ensure that industry does not knowingly trade in grain that contains residues in excess of regulatory or market requirements; and - Are updated based on a range of factors such as changes in regulations, variable agronomic practices and environmental conditions or the pest status of stored grain.